DerKarlos/obi/README.md

 # "OBI" or "OSM-BI" - OSM Building Inspector

 This tool displays a single OSM building rendered in 3D, to inspect whether the edited OSM tags show the expected view.
-It was inspired by [Beakerboy's OSMBuilding](https://github.com/Beakerboy/OSMBuilding)) and uses some know-how of [www.OSMgo.org](https://www.osmgo.org).
+It was inspired by [Beakerboy's OSMBuilding](https://github.com/Beakerboy/OSMBuilding) and uses some know-how of [www.OSMgo.org](https://www.osmgo.org).
 It may get editor features and more some day.

 Actually it only renders building-parts and some of the roof:types.
-It does not yet support buildings with holes, polygons or subtraction of parts from the building footprint.
+Newly also buildings with holes/polygons.
+But no subtraction of parts from the building footprint yet.
 It shows colors, but no material types.

-The control cursor keys to rotate and R for reset, more will come.
+The control cursor keys to rotate/zoom and R for reset, more will come.

 The building must be given as a OSM way ID, either by URL or native:
 * http://www.OSMgo.org/bevy.html?way=24771505
 * cargo run --example bevy_wasm -- --way 139890029

-In this repository there is a lib to read OSM data, to sort the tagging to needed values, calculate all 3D triangles and render it by an engine (Bevy only yet).
-There are examples to use the OSM JSON API, a ([crate](https://github.com/topics/openstreetmap-api)) to use the OSM XML API for native code only.
-And "bevy_wasm" to build a web-app.
+To get updates for this project, you may follow [this Fediverse account](https://en.osm.town/@rust_osm_tb)

+In this repository there is a lib to
+- read OSM data,
+- sort the tagging into "layers" with the needed values,
+- calculate all 3D triangles
+- and render them by an engine (Bevy and Rend3 at the moment).

+There are two ways to read the OSM API.
+See the rust example "async" how to use input-handler alternatively, by just changing the name of the handler:
+- A rust source to directly read the API as Json, or
+- A code using the crate ([openstreetmap-api](https://github.com/topics/openstreetmap-api)) which uses the XML API.

+The Json handler supports async and blocked acces to the OSM API.
+But there seems no way to build to WASM for a Web-App, neither with blocked nor with async.
+Fortunately there is a Rust example for Bevy, using the Bevy asset loader.
+Magically this runs in WASM and si the web-app, descripted abowe.

+The exampe for Rend3 is still in development.
+There is still hope, it will also run on the web.
+May be, it will take les download time, as I hope.

 ### Why Rust?
 Why not?
 Yes, it is hard to learn firstly.
 I considered to use Zig but can't go back to manual memory management after TypeScript and Rust.
 If someone will take response for Zig usage, I would joins this project to.
 Rust because it builds to any target: Desktop, mobile, Web.
 And I like the habit of Rust to write creates/libs to be reused.
 There are quite some crates for OSM.
 And projects, too: